eubrunodev/eubrunodev/README.md

 - From Maringá-PR;
 - I'm studying Internet Systems at Unicesumar;
 - Currently building native mobile apps using React Native;
+- Starting in script development for Fivem, using the vRP framework

 I think that i like front-end more than back-end